ThomasMJosline/CTBhackthon/level1_design2/README.md

 # Verification for 1011 Sequence Detector
+The 1011 Sequence detector is a Mealy based finite state machine consisting of 5 states.<br>
-The inputs of the Sequence detector module are 31 two bit inputs( inp0,inp1,inp2,...inp30) and a four bit 'sel'.
-The output from the module is 'out' which is in two bits.
-A properly designed multiplexer selects one of the 31 inputs from inp0,inp1,inp2,...inp30 based on the value given to input 'sel' and gives that input as the 'out' value.
+<br>The inputs of the Sequence detector module are single bit 'inp_bit', single bit 'reset' and a clock('clk'). <br>The output from the module is 'seq_seen' which is also single bit.
+A bug free 1011 Sequence detector is used to identify whether, the input given through 'inp_bit' is in the order 1,0,1,1.
+When this happens the 'seq_seen' output goes high.
+The Sequence detector also finds valid sequences, that are overlapped with non-sequences.<br>

-The verification is done using [Vyoma's UpTickPro](https://vyomasystems.com).
+<br>The verification is done using [Vyoma's UpTickPro](https://vyomasystems.com).

 ![hackmux](https://user-images.githubusercontent.com/84652232/181822344-6db71373-f658-43a5-b73d-d7427a1ee080.png)